Atmospheric Electricity & Electromagnetics Research

 Applicants to the Graduate Program

 We are almost always looking for talented and motivated students to join us as Ph.D. students.
 If you are interested, please contact Dr. Amitabh Nag.
 We read all our emails even though we may not be able to respond to all of them quickly.
 Contacting Dr. Nag in advance helps ensure that your application for admission is thoroughly considered.
 In your admission application to FIT your statement of purpose essay is a good place to list advisers who you have contacted or whose research you are interested in.

 FIT Undergraduate Students

 The availability of postdoc positions in our group depends upon funding availability and changes from year-to-year.
 If you are interested in our research please feel free to contact Dr. Amitabh Nag with an expression of interest.
-Please note that we recieve more applications from candidates than positions available at any given time, but we consider each application thoroughly and choose candiates whose background best matches our research needs at that time.
-Please also keep track of any new position announcements on the https://research.fit.edu/gpl/opportunities/ page.
+Please note that we receive more applications from candidates than positions available at any given time, but we consider each application thoroughly and choose candidates whose background best matches our research needs at that time.